bismaysarangi/insightXL/README.md

 # InsightXL

 ## Project Overview
 **InsightXL** is a powerful web application designed to transform Excel datasets into stunning, ready-to-use visualizations.
-Users can easily upload Excel files and generate various chart types—including bar, line, pie, scatter, and area charts—to enhance business analysis, reports, and presentations.
+Users can easily upload Excel files and generate various chart types—including bar, line, pie, scatter, and 3D charts—to enhance business analysis, reports, and presentations.

 With a modern React frontend, smooth GSAP animations, and a secure Node.js/Express backend featuring JWT authentication and MongoDB persistence, InsightXL delivers a seamless and responsive user experience across devices.